 If there was any question that bees are truly wild animals, then their ability to up and exit without leaving a forwarding address should settle that.
 Bees are definitely good at absconding.

 Absconding is when the queen and all her loyal subjects clean out the stores and migrate to a new home.
 This shouldn’t be confused with swarming.
-Swarming is the reproductive process of colonies.

-One colony becomes two when the old queen takes some (approximately 40-70%) of the workers and begins a new colony at a different location.
+In swarming, one colony becomes two when the old queen takes some (approximately 40-70%) of the workers and begins a new colony at a different location.

 Now, there are mysteries that the bees like to keep to themselves, and this may be one of them.

-Though we may not know all the reasons bees go AWOL, we have managed to spot some clues.
+Though we may not know all the reasons honey bees go AWOL, we have managed to spot some clues.

 4 Common Reasons Why Bees Are Always Absconding and Leaving the Hive